Do you know what really sucks? Buying something only to realise later it isn’t as good as you thought it would be.

 You could want to promote a product or offer, raise or push brand awareness, engage your audience, or introduce a new service.
 A single piece of media can have more than one purpose, so the more detail about why it’s needed, the better.

-This is THE question, IMHO.
+This is the question every copywriter needs an answer to.
 Knowing the audience allows us to build a picture.
 Details about their age, gender, socioeconomic background and known interests help a copywriter adjust the language and tone to suit that specific market.

 After your audience has consumed your media, what do you want them to do?
 It might be buy a product, sign up to something, read something else, or even pick up the phone to call your company.
 Be specific about the result you want for the best chance of achieving it.